It turns out that global climate change is caused by a decrease in the number of pirates. Don’t believe it? See the chart to the right.

 In short, the hype around noncompetes as the cause for the dominance of Silicon Valley over all others is misplaced, or at least, over emphasized.
 For example, a deeper inquiry into California law reveals that California’s employee noncompete ban notwithstanding, prior to 2008, California courts (the federal courts anyway) were willing to enforce restrictive covenants (like noncompetes) to a limited extent (using the so-called “narrow-restraint doctrine”).
 Moreover, companies used inter-company no-poach agreements (agreements not to solicit each other’s talent) as a self-help workaround until a 2009/2010 DOJ investigation and settlement.

 Further, the focus on the difference between noncompete laws in California and other states ignores the trend in the courts to increasingly scrutinize noncompetes and require proof of a compelling threat to a former employer before they will enforce a noncompete.

 Noncompetes are Certainly Sometimes Abused, But This is Nothing New, Nor is It the Cause of All of the Economy’s Woes

 The above is not intended to say that noncompetes have no downsides.
 They do.
-And significant changes in law are warranted.
+And significant changes to noncompete laws are warranted.

 However, the scope of the abuses of noncompetes needs to be put in context, so policymakers can understand how widespread the problem actually is and how to properly tailor any legislation.